juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 Somewhere in the application there is an API endpoint which will allow data to be accessed cross domain.
-Usually the same-origin policy would prevent this but this endpoint has a special feature enabled which will allow cross domani access under certain circumstances.
+Usually the same-origin policy would prevent this but this endpoint has a special feature enabled which will allow cross domain access under certain circumstances.

 #### Hints